 (See also evaluation guidelines for suspected child physical abuse .)

 Both history and physical examination provide clues suggestive of maltreatment.

 Features suggestive of abuse in the history are

-History that is inconsistent with the injury (eg, bruises on the backs of the legs attributed to a fall) or apparent stage of resolution (eg, old injuries described as recent)
+History that is inconsistent with the injury (eg, bruises on the backs of the legs attributed to a forward fall) or apparent stage of resolution (eg, old injuries described as recent)

 History that varies depending on the information source or over time (it must be acknowledged that some discrepancies may be attributed to how the information was documented by the clinician)

 History of injury that is incompatible with the child’s stage of development (eg, injuries ascribed to rolling off a bed in an infant too young to roll over, or to a fall down stairs in an infant too young to crawl)